 After Democrats blockbuster win in the Alabama special election, Democrats only need two seats to take the Senate.
 There are three Republican seats in the Toss Up column: Arizona, Nevada, and Tennessee.

 While it's possible for Democrats to win the two seats they need, it will also be an uphill battle.
-Democrats are defending 26 seats compared to Republicans who are only defending eight.
+Democrats are defending 26 seats compared to Republicans who are only defending nine.
 Democrats must also defend 10 seats in states that Trump won.
 And 5 seats that Trump won by 19 points or more.

 Senior Senate Editor Jennifer Duffy shows that seats in the Toss Up column do not break evenly.
 One party tends to win a disproportionate share of them.